1. Sustainability TOP

 Agenda: Operating structure, work environment, benefits, etc.

-Attendees: Plant Executives, relevant department manager, etc.
+Attendees: Plant Executives, relevant department managers, etc.

 Agenda: Policies and issues of each division, workplace voices, etc.

-Attendees: EVP, VP, General Managers, etc.
+Attendees: EVPs, VPs, General Managers, etc. of Divisions

 Annual Schedule for Major Labor-management Negotiations and Council Meetings, First Half(April to September), Second Half(October to March), Company-wide event, May:Announcement of financial information, November:Announcement of financial information, Labor-management Negotiations, Spring negotlatlons, Labor management study commlttee, Year-round discussion, Labor management council, Central labormanagement council, Specialist labor-management council, Plant labor management council, Labor-management forum, Mid-February to mid-March Around mid-june Around early December, Around end of May Around mid-November, Toward the end of each month Mid-May to early june Around November